 GDEcD provides Georgia exporters with global insight and connections to develop export opportunities through its International Trade Division.
 Leveraging the state’s international reps in 12 overseas markets, it helps qualified Georgia exporters enter and expand in these foreign markets.
 It also sponsors a number of trade missions and Georgia pavilions at international trade shows.

-The SBA has special loan programs for exporters.
+The SBA works through banks in Georgia to offer special loan programs for exporters.
 Basically, these are bank loans that guarantee up to 90% of the loan.
 These loans can be used to finance direct or indirect exports.
 Indirect exports can include tourism and the sale of goods to domestic customers who then export them.
-For more on SBA export loan programs click here.
+To find local SBA contacts for international trade click here.

 US exporters use EXIM trade finance products to win deals and get paid: Insurance, Working Capital, and Loan Guarantees backed by the US federal government.
 To learn more about EXIM finance and insurance programs click here.
 For local EXIM contacts in Georgia click here.